Anchorsify/Anchorsify.github.io/_pages/Combat.md

 >Shikamaru needs all his teeth to eat Choji's snacks when he isn't looking, and tries to slip under the shadow of the Akimichi's meaty arm for safety!
 (Dodge, Speed 2)

 The most common defenses are Dodge and Parry, but others, such as Block, also exist.
 See Basic Actions for the most common defenses.
 Abilities and Jutsu can also grant you other defensive options.

+A "Defensive Roll" is any roll made in opposition to the Accuracy of an opponent's attack.
+A parry, or a jutsu-based defense such as Teiryuu Dageki, makes a defensive roll.

+On the other hand, an opposed skill roll (such as Athletics against Trip, or a status roll) would not qualify as a "defensive roll".
+Ties would still go to the defender, but it would not receive bonuses from Sixth Sense, penalties from Visibility, etc.

 ### Partial Success
 Just because you failed to evade a shuriken or deflect a sword slash doesn't mean they struck a vital area (you are a ninja, after all).
 When you make a defensive roll to avoid an attack, for each point you fail by you take 20% damage.
 Any status effects that are part of the technique, however, will apply normally.